A Day Living With Erb’s Palsy

 The impression most people had was that it was only an arm and I suppose in all fairness to hospital staff, considering other conditions they have to deal with, Erb's may seem pretty insignificant.

 None the less parents are devastated.
-One arm is not insignificant, particularly if it is your dominant arm -
+One arm is not insignificant, particularly if it is your dominant arm - try doing a days work with your dominant arm tied behind your back.

 Our children also have the added problem that they have to compete with 'normal children' academically and in the workplace and in their future will probably experience prejudice.